vishusandy/ProEquip/README.md

   MODIFY `id` int(11) NOT NULL AUTO_INCREMENT;
 ```

-Each entry consists of:
-- an auto-incremented `id`
-- an `ordering` field to specify the arbitrary order to sort the menu items by (lowest are displayed first)
-- a `title` that will be displayed in the menu
-- a `value` which is a unique value tied to that entry
-- a `cmd` which will be the command that gets executed (do not include a ! or /)
-- an optional message that gets printed to chat the first time the user selects the menu item (useful for informing the user they can also use the associated command directly).
-Leave blank or set to null to disable the message.

-## TODO
+## Future Plans

 - Allow `!equip` to set infinite ammo and reserve ammo amount for rifles/pistols and grenades
 - Allow `!setnv` to specify an intensity
+- Add support for translations
 - Maybe: refilling reserve ammo when empty
-- Maybe: per-player weapon availabilities instead of just players or bots
+- Maybe: per-player weapon availability instead of just players and/or bots